3. The Imperative Programming Paradigm

 In sum, to achieve constant-space complexity, it is usually best to represent the input data as an iterator instead of converting it to an in-memory collection such as a list.
 Iterators support most of the same behaviors as in-memory collections.

-To observe a program’s memory footprint over time, we would typically use a heap profiler.
+To monitor a program’s memory footprint over time, we would typically use a heap profiler.
 For programs running in the Java Virtual Machine (JVM), we can use the standalone version of VisualVM.

 For example, the following heap profile (upper right section of the screenshot) shows a flat sawtooth pattern, suggesting constant space complexity even as we are processing more and more input items.
 By contrast, if the sawtooth pattern were sloping upward over time, space complexity would increase as we are processing our input, suggesting some function that grows in terms of the input size n.